polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 ## Now Go Forth

-That's all there is to it! using a few npm scripts, `nyc`, and our favorite test runner, we've created an environment that allows us to write and test code in ES2015, while publishing a modules that work on legacy versions of Node.js.
+That's all there is to it!
+Using a few npm scripts, `nyc`, and our favorite test runner, we've created an environment that allows us to write and test code in ES2015, while publishing a modules that work on legacy versions of Node.js.